shenghaoyang/CE4171/README.md

 A test client is included in this repository that reads samples in the form of WAV files and sends them to the deep learning server.

-The client expects a WAV file of a duration less than equal to a second sampled at 16000Hz to be passed over STDIN.
+The client expects a WAV file of duration less than or equal to a second sampled at 16000Hz to be passed over STDIN.

-The first argument must be the address & port of the server, e.g. '127.0.0.1:55221'.
+The first argument must be the address & port of the server, e.g. `127.0.0.1:55221`.

 For submitting retraining suggestions, a second argument specifying the label (e.g. `up`, `down`, `left`, ...) of the sample needs to be provided.